xsscx/xnuimagetools/README.md

 1. **XNU Image Generation Apps**: This includes iOS and Apple Watch apps for generating and sharing unique images in various formats.
 2. **XNU Image Fuzzer**: A proof of concept implementation of an image fuzzer aimed at uncovering potential vulnerabilities in image processing routines.
 3. **VideoToolbox Interposer with Fuzzing**: This project focuses on interposing and fuzzing VideoToolbox functionalities on iOS and macOS platforms.
-4. **Jackalope**: Jackalope is a customizable, distributed, coverage-guided fuzzer that is able to work with black-box binaries.

 ### Reproduction for iPhone, Mac and Vision Pro